home-assistant/home-assistant.io/source/_components/prometheus.markdown

 Configuration variables:

 - **namespace** (*Optional*): The "namespace" that will be assigned to all the Prometheus metrics.
 This is the prefix of the metric name.
 E.g., having `myhass` as the namespace will cause the device tracker metrics to be `myhass_device_tracker_state`, the switch metrics to be `myhass_switch_state` and so on.
-The default is to not add any prefix to the metrics name.
+The default is to not add any prefix to the metrics name. (available in version 0.73.0 and later)
 - **filter** (*Optional*): Filtering directives for the components which should be included or excluded from recording.
   - **exclude** (*Optional*): Excluded from recording.
     - **entities** (*Optional*): The list of entity ids to be excluded from recording.